ratsputin/jetson-frigate/README.md

 # jetson-frigate
 [Frigate](https://github.com/blakeblackshear/frigate) on [Jetson Nano](https://developer.nvidia.com/embedded/jetson-nano-developer-kit) with ffmpeg 6.0 NVMPI patches for encoding/decoding hardware acceleration, docker build files and many more.

+The current version does not support go2rtc nor coral acceleration.
+The former due to a bug in the nvmpi support that precludes ffmpeg from decoding some RTSP streams.
+The latter as it's unnecessary due to TensorRT being leveraged for object detection.

 # Install

 ## Enable nvidia container runtime by default